KrasiStoyanov-FR/pro_max/README.md

 ### Database Configuration

-The backend automatically connects to the configured MariaDB database:
+By default the backend attempts to connect to the remote MariaDB instance:
 - **Host**: `detect.pm99.site`
 - **Port**: `58591`
 - **User**: `drone_app`